 The first diesels were produced experimentally as early as 1933, after Mr. Sheppard graduated from Dickinson College.
 As various uses were found for the diesel engines and business prospered, the other product lines were phased out.
 In all, twenty basic models of engines were developed and marketed throughout the world.
 These engines were used to power generator-sets, pumps, life boats, rescue craft, refrigerated railroad cars, and farm tractors.
 The diesel engines were the first love of Mr. Sheppard, and he searched for a long-term use for thirty years.
 The engines were produced from the 1930’s to 1963.

-Our products are used throughout the U.S. and Canada, as well as numerous foreign countries around the world.
+With a focus on the North American market, our products are used around the globe.
 In 2008, to support our customers’ growth in the Asia Pacific region, the company partnered with a Chinese engineering company to provide highly-toleranced custom castings.
 This partnership has grown to include a partnership with a Western machining house to provide high-precision machining services in China.
 Most recently, the company has partnered with a Chinese steering gear manufacturer to produce power steering gears for the Chinese market, currently the largest heavy truck market in the world.
 Whether the product is power steering for the transportation industry, engine pumps for cleaner, more efficient engines, or certified castings – our focus and our success has been to provide the highest quality products and the best service possible.